A. A. Smith

 “How did you decide you wanted to become a writer?”

 I didn’t, really.
-I mean, no matter how busy I am with school, friends, family or work, whenever inspiration hits I have to stop everything to writer.
+I mean, no matter how busy I am with school, friends, family or work, whenever inspiration hits I have to stop everything to write.
 If I’m without a computer, then on paper, a Starbucks napkin, even my phone in dire situations.
 If I go too long without writing, my ideas consume me.
 I don’t know, is that a choice?

 -A. A. Smith, in an interview with UTSC’s The Underground